benfjackson/EuroJournal/Characters.md

 Ella
 First Australian girl from Sydney I met.
 Gave the relationship an air of accountability.
-Would pendulum between funny to saying super bitchy comments.
+Would pendulum between funny and saying super bitchy comments.
 Wanted to fuck in KitKat.

 # Serbia